Choosing a Web Browser

 Browser Engines

 Recall that there are 3 major browser engines: Blink,3 Gecko,4 and WebKit.5 There are also corresponding JavaScript engines, but for the purposes of discussing browser choices, we can use the names of the layout and rendering engines to describe the options.
 For website compatibility purposes, the choice of engine will have the greatest impact, since Web designers often primarily test their products with a single engine.
-As of April 2023, the most popular engine of the three is Blink.6
+As of February 2025, the most popular engine of the three is Blink, since Google Chrome still has 66% of the market share.
+Webkit is in second place, with Safari holding about 18% of the market.
+Gecko is in a distant third place, since Firefox only occupies about 2.5% of the market.6

 Browsers that utilize the Blink engine include two of the most proprietary choices: Google Chrome7 and Microsoft Edge.8 The Brave9 browser also uses Blink, as do some others.
 Among the less popular engines, Firefox10 and its rebuilds use Gecko.
 On macOS and iOS systems, Safari11 uses WebKit.